jjmchew/jjmchew.github.io/regex.md

   /
     (['"]) # single OR double quotes;  NOTE use of () .+?    # 1 or more of any character except newline, lazy (shortest possible match)
-    \1     # backreference to 1st capture goupr: single OR double quotes (whatever was originally matched) /
+    \1     # backreference to 1st capture group: single OR double quotes (whatever was originally matched) /
   ```
   - `\2`, `\3`, `\4`, etc match subsequent capture groups (reading from left to right)